-When an employee is demoted (to include voluntary demotion) to a position in a lower pay grade, the employee shall be paid at a rate that is within the approved range for the grade of the new position And shall be likely to be paid a lower wage commensurate with at least the level of pay grade demotion.
-The rate of pay shall be determined and coordinated by the Human Resources Director and department Director, taking into consideration the circumstances surrounding and the reasons for, the demotion.
+When an employee is demoted (to include voluntary demotion) to a position in a lower pay grade, the employee shall be paid at a rate which is within the approved range for the grade of the new position, and shall likely be paid a lower wage.
+The rate of pay shall be determined and coordinated by the Human Resources Director and department director, taking into consideration the circumstances surrounding, and the reasons for the demotion.
 An employee receiving a demotion may be required to serve a probationary period in the new position.